MoKaif/BaitAware-Clickbait_Detection_System/readme.md

 # BaitAware Clickbait Detection System

 An open-source project using deep learning to combat clickbait, promoting digital literacy and cybersecurity.
+BE Computer Engineering Major Project

 ## Features
 - Text and image-based clickbait detection